Company Phone number

 RETAINING WALLS

-Retaining Wall Retaining walls are one of the masonry structures that require more labor, care and attention to detail in order to avoid structural failure down the road.
+Retaining walls are one of the masonry structures that require more labor, care and attention to detail in order to avoid structural failure down the road.

 We are going to list a few pointers... but if the wall is taller than 30" our recomendation is to look for professional help as you will start needing permits, plans and other items.